When Should I Take The MCAT? A Guide To Scheduling Your Exam

 Keep Your Application Deadline in Mind

-Make sure you plan your testing date around the time you want to apply to medical school.
+Make sure you plan your MCAT date around the time you want to apply to medical school.
 The AMCAS application opens at the beginning of May, so you’ll want to spend your free time working on your application and essays so you’re ready to submit in June.

 If you want to be among the first to apply to medical school, we recommend taking the MCAT no later than the end of May, so your score is available when you apply.
+This also helps to guarantee that there are MCAT seats available at that time.

 Med school is competitive, so you want to submit your application within the first week of June.
 But if you don’t feel prepared at that point, don’t push yourself.
 You can always submit your application at a later date.
 Just understand that if you wait to apply until the last minute, it may decrease your chances of acceptance.